thedavidinyang/phpsimplemail/README.md

 ```

-This is a simple mail interface that makes sending smtp emails extremely easy usisng PHPMailer in the background.
+This is a simple mail interface that makes sending smtp emails extremely easy.

 You can send plaintext or html email, and also include attatchements easily from a fluent interface.